IBM/maximo-labs/MkDocs/apm_8.7/docs/utilities_devicedata.md

 Confirm that the historical data was uploaded to Monitor.
 Confirm that the Prediction group was created and linked to the model notebook template you created.

-1. Navigate to Predict within your environment
+1. Navigate to Maximo Health and Predict for Utilities within your environment

 2. Use the left-hand menu to go into `Predict Grouping`
    ![Predict Grouping](/img/apm_8.7/hpu_fs11.png)